rgomez1096/oscarc_public/dev_1.md

 # Feeback Cache
 ## Purpose
-A problem that I, along with other high school English teachers is keeping track of feedback we have given as well as creating a cache of feedback that we constantly and consistently give to students on their writing.
+A problem that I, along with other high school English teachers face is keeping track of feedback we have given as well as creating a cache of feedback that we constantly and consistently give to students on their writing.

 My program will serve as a system to store common feedback we give out often (e.g., Grammar/Mechanics, Structure, Integration of sources, etc.), keep track of which feedback was given to which student, as well as catergorize feedback to ease with assigning feedback.